- CORONAVIRUS (COVID-19)

 Testing and isolation FAQs

-We are following Government guidance and advising all students who have coronavirus symptoms to be tested as soon as possible and not to come onto campus until they have had a confirmed negative test result.
 The closest testing site to Leeds Beckett's campuses is the walk-through testing site at the Gryphon Sports Centre on the University of Leeds campus (Woodsley Road, LS2 9LZ) which is open seven days a week from 08:00 until 20:00.
-Public Health England is also placing a mobile testing unit on the pay and display car park at Headingley Campus from 1 December.
 Full details about testing sites and other options such as postal testing kits are available on the NHS website.

 When students move into accommodation, they form a household with the others in their flat.
 If a flatmate tests positive or has the symptoms for coronavirus, all flatmates would then need to isolate in line with government guidance.

-They will also need to self-isolate if told to by NHS Test and Trace or the NHS Covid-19 app.
+They will also need to self-isolate if told to by NHS Test and Trace or the NHS Covid-19 app or if they receive a positive result from a PCR Test or a Lateral Flow test.

 They should contact the university to make us aware if they are self-isolating.
 They will need to contact the Student Advice Hub via: